google/zetasql/docs/functions-and-operators.md

 **Description**

-Extracts a JSON string and converts it to a SQL `STRING` value.
+Converts a JSON string to a SQL `STRING` value.

 Arguments:

 +   `json_expr`: JSON.
 For example:

     ```
-    JSON '{"name": "sky", "color": "blue"}'
+    JSON '"purple"'
     ```

-    If this expression is SQL `NULL`, the function returns SQL `NULL`.
-If the extracted JSON value is not a string, an error is produced.
+    If the JSON value is not a string, an error is produced.
+If the expression is SQL `NULL`, the function returns SQL `NULL`.

 **Return type**